McDougall & Sons views themselves as a leader in being at the forefront of new innovations.

-It’s one thing to grow fruit on 4,000 acres and it’s another thing to develop the facility that packs and ships such a high quantity of product.
+It’s one thing to grow fruit on 4,000 acres, but it’s another thing to develop the facility that packs and ships such a high quantity of products.
 As a vertically integrated operation, that’s exactly what happens at McDougall & Sons.
-The McDougall team packs 260,000 bins of apples and pears and 11,000 to 12,000 tons of cherries each year.
+The McDougall's own 2,200 acres of orchards from Tonasket to Mattawa, Washington, and pack 260,000 bins of apples and pears and 11,000 to 12,000 tons of cherries each year.

 One important technological advancement is “pick and place” robotics, a technology that has developed significantly over the past five to six years.
 Improvements in camera capabilities have made it possible for robots to sort the McDougall’s fruit for defects in a way that machines had never done before.

-While technology is an important factor of the McDougall’s success, they also need a reliable lender to support their innovative investments.
-That’s where Northwest Farm Credit Services (NWFCS) has stepped in.
+While technology is an important factor in their success, they also need a reliable lender to support their innovative investments.
+That’s where Northwest Farm Credit Services has stepped in.

-In addition to financial support, NWFCS’ educational opportunities have proven influential in the success of the McDougall’s business.
+In addition to financial support, Northwest Farm Credit's educational opportunities have proven influential in the success of the McDougall’s business.
 Bryon said, “The education offered by Farm Credit really is second to none.”

-Tom Howard, relationship manager at NWFCS, appreciates working with Bryon and is excited to help support the technological improvements he’s is making on the farm.
+Tom Howard, relationship manager at Northwest Farm Credit, appreciates working with Bryon and is excited to help support the technological improvements he’s is making on the farm.
 “One thing that really makes Bryon successful is that he’s able to communicate his vision clearly.
 Once a company is aligned on a vision with someone who cares and whom they trust, a company can be very successful.”